Safe-DS/DSL/docs/Stdlib/python/Tutorials/visualization.md

 data = Table.from_csv("path/to/your/data.csv")
 ```

-Now we want to have a look at what our dataset looks like.
-For this, we use Jupyter Notebooks native display function.
+To begin our data exploration, we want to have a rough overview of what our data looks like.
+Without modifying or selecting anything specific, we will start by simply displaying our data.
+For this, we use Jupyter Notebook's native display function.

 ```python
 data    # calls display(data)